kaunel85/ong-bylaws/bylaws.md

 45. After two consecutive ties, a designated Chapter Advisory Board representative will vote along with the Active Members in attendance in a third round of voting.
 If none is present, the president shall vote.

-46. Members may not hold more than 2 officer positions, unless appointed by the Executive Committee or unless the chapter size is less than 25 eligible Members.
+46. Members may not hold more than 2 officer positions, unless allowed by the Executive Committee or unless the chapter size is less than 25 eligible Members.

 47. For any vacant position immediately following elections, the Executive Committee may appoint, by 66% vote, a Member to fill the vacancy for a term valid until the next general election.
 The Executive Committee must make the appointments for the vacant positions no later than 48 hours following the elections.
     1. Any appointments must be approved by the active chapter with a 50% vote at the next chapter meeting.